Roger Federer Bio And Facts

 Federer was an athlete at an early age.
-The only other sport he played was soccer, but soon after was poised as an incredible tennis player at only the age of 11.
-Because of this, he decided to quit all other sports and focus on tennis solely at the age of 12.
-By age 14, he was already an incredible player, winning in significant junior tournaments that further led him to turn pro in 1998, winning the boys' singles and doubles title.
+The only other sport he played was soccer, but by the age of 12, he devoted his efforts to focus on tennis.
+By age 14, he was already an incredible player, winning in significant junior tournaments that further led him to turn pro in 1998, winning boys’ singles and doubles titles.